rukavishnikovmihail00/testGit/README.md

 - __install__

-    usage: **python3 delivery-tool-rukavishnikov.pyz install -f create.yaml -a artifactory.yaml [repo]**
+    usage: **python3 delivery-tool-rukavishnikov.pyz install [-r 1]**

-    `repo` is optional, so you can include it if you need to create Generic repository automatically.
+    `-r` is optional, so you can include it, if you need to create Generic repository automatically.
+    Note,  that `install` option needs sudo privileges.

+    For the next functions you need to contain `create.yaml` and `artifactory.yaml` files in the same directory as delivery-tool-rukavishnikov.pyz

 - __pack__

-    usage: **python3 delivery-tool-rukavishnikov.pyz pack -f config.yaml**
+    usage: **python3 delivery-tool-rukavishnikov.pyz pack**

 - __upload__

-    usage: **python3 delivery-tool-rukavishnikov.pyz upload -f artifactory.yaml -a ArchContent.zip**
+    usage: **python3 delivery-tool-rukavishnikov.pyz upload**

-    *ArchContent.zip is just an archive that is created in the pack option of Delivery tool.*
+    Generic and Docker repositories are required for `upload` and `show` functions

 - __show__

-    usage: **python3 delivery-tool-rukavishnikov.pyz show -f artifactory.yaml**
+    usage: **python3 delivery-tool-rukavishnikov.pyz show**
 ________________________________________________________________________________________________________________________

 ### The example of config.yaml